FNSS Pars

-FNSS Pars 4x4 Anti-tank at the IDEF 2019.
+FNSS Pars 4x4 anti-tank at the IDEF 2019.

-The Pars (Turkish for Anatolian leopard) is an amphibious armoured combat vehicle family with 4×4, 6×6 and 8×8 versions, produced by FNSS Defence Systems of Turkey.
+The Pars (Turkish for Anatolian leopard) is an amphibious heavily armoured combat vehicle family with 4×4, 6×6 and 8×8 versions, produced by FNSS Defence Systems of Turkey.

 Development

 The development of the Pars vehicles commenced in 2002, based on a design by US company GPV (General Purpose Vehicles), and in cooperation with GPV.
 Pars 4×4 and Pars 6×6 are being proposed for the Turkish Army.
 Pars 8×8 was first displayed in February 2005 during the IDEX defence equipment exhibition held in Abu Dhabi.
 GPV offered 2 more technically different vehicles, the 8×8 GPV Colonel and the 10×10 GPV General.
 Since the first Pars vehicles were shown in 2005 development and further enhancements have been carried out on a continuous basis.

 It was demonstrated in the deserts of the UAE in 2008 covering 11,000 km of desert and road trials.
 Further testing was again carried out in the UAE deserts in 2010.
 The Pars 8x8, fitted with a 25mm gun turret, was also successfully tested by another Middle Eastern country in the summer of 2010.

 On March 29, 2022, FNSS and Deftech proposed the Pars III 6×6 for Malaysian military service.